distancify/handbook/internal-communication.md

 - Do not use the built in speaker in your monitor if you use your webcam as a mic.
 The sound from the monitor will travel through the material and into the webcam.
 - Make sure you have some sound dampening materials in the room, such as a floor carpet and curtains.
 - Test your sound and mic before the meeting starts.
 Make sure you don't have any feedback loop or echo where sound from your speakers can reach your mic.

+### Sound discipline aka mute your mic

+When there's more than 3 people in a meeting, you should get into the habit of always muting yourself when you're not talking.
+The reason is that the more people you get into a video meeting, the more unintended noise is going to occur.
+Someone coughing or unintentionally scratching their microphone adds up to an overall noisy environment.
+One reason why this happens in video meetings is because of the technology.
+All sound is equal in a video meeting.
+You can't direct your focus toward the person talking because.
+If everyone is having a headset on, it's like having 3+ people talking a few centimeters from your ears.

 ## Favor Text Over Talk